kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 I tried the case 9 (Log Viewer is detached & closed) with VisualVM.
 I saw that CPU usage went in the range of 15 % - 30 %, but the test finished far quicker.

-## My Considerations

-I was surprised to find that Log Viewer slows down my tests as such.
-I wondered how Katalon Studio is implemented internally.
-I have some guess.
-But I can not examine it because the KS source code is not open.
-So I shouldn't write my guesses here.

 ## Conclusion

 If your test is running quick enough now and if you are happy with it, forget me!
 You don't need my advise.